Skip to content

 Data fetched!

 In this example, the fetch_data() function simulates a non-blocking I/O operation using asyncio.sleep(), which doesn’t block the event loop.
-In main(), you start two tasks.
-When task1 starts, the program continues executing without waiting for it to complete.
+Both tasks are scheduled and start running concurrently when create_task() is called.
+The await statements then wait for each task to complete.

 Tutorial